lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 parameters, then moments again until the process converges.
 The program can be started either with the band part, specifying potential parameters, or with the atomic part, specifying the moments.

-### _Augentation sphere boundary conditions and continuous principal quantum numbers_
+### _Augmentation sphere boundary conditions and continuous principal quantum numbers_

 [Linear augmented wave](/docs/package_overview/#linear-methods-in-band-theory) methods almost invariably construct the basis set inside augmentation spheres from the spherical part of the potential.
 (In the ASA the potential is spherical anyway).